 But the year 2020 hit us hard, shutting down all Volunteer, Special Needs and Workshop Programs.
 Mark and Katharine took care of both stable yards by themselves.
 The miracle was the way the new facility was set up for ease of care and to support the natural good health of the horses.

-Now, we are able to have a few skilled helpers (no volunteer or other programs yet, it will take time to rebuild the system).
-We have had elderly horses pass over, we have brought in new rescues, built a water line system this year that was overwhelming at the time and is now the godsend of easy watering and frost free faucets!
+Our Volunteers now are an amazing group of skilled horse persons.
+We have had elderly horses pass over, we have brought in new rescues, built a facility wide water line system that was overwhelming at the time and is now the godsend of easy watering and frost free faucets!
 There is a sink with hot and cold water in the barn for making the mashes for all the horses.

 We have another modular barn (just like the Infirmary) that we set up in March, 2023.
 We have a new social media presence.
-We have a trainer helping with the "unhandled" intakes and a new, wonderful hoof trimmer.
+We have a trainer helping with the "unhandled" intakes and two wonderful hoof trimmers.
 Dharmahorse will exist well into the future, built on a foundation of compassion and proven natural horse care.